-In 2017 to 18 Outwood Academy City will strive to attain the highest standards and ensure inclusion and equal access for all learners.
-A wide range of provision and intervention strategies will be offered to enable all learners to engage in learning and do their best.
-In deciding how we spend the Year 7 Catch-Up Fund, we focus on students that are identified as requiring support by using the Lucid Exact programme.
-The Academy assesses every student with Lucid Exact, when they start at Outwood Academy City to identify any emerging needs.
+In 2017 Outwood Academy City worked tirelessly to ensure inclusion and equal access for all learners.
+A wide range of provision and intervention strategies were offered to enable all learners to engage in learning and do their best.
+To identify children who require intervention fine point scores are used from primary data. in addition to this during transition all students are assessed using the Lucid Exact programme.
 This programme tells us if students need support with Phonics, Reading, Spelling or Handwriting.
 This information is used to support the setting of students and using the literacy and numeracy option to support students.
 We also use the Academy reporting system Praising Stars© in early October to identify students who are not making the required progress in both English and mathematics.
 As such the Academy reserves the right to allocate the Year 7 Catch-Up Fund to support any students or groups of students the Academy has identified as needing additional support in English or mathematics to achieve improved outcomes in learning.

 In allocating this fund consideration will be given to those students who:

 Year 7 Catch-Up Fund Related Activities during 2017-2018The funding will be used to provide a range of interventions such as;

 Each term there will be a Numeracy & Literacy awards ceremony for both Year 7 and Year 8, where student progress will be celebrated and students will be provided with information about how much progress they have made which they can share with their parents/carers.

 Evaluating the Effectiveness